 My mother remembers how her grandmother used to put huge pots of dal on clay oven (chulha) in the morning itself when she wanted to make it for dinner.
 The dal used to simmer the whole day.
 In the evening their family used to enjoy it together with hot chapatis and lots of ghee (clarified butter), sitting around the fire.

-We don’t have that luxury in the current time so most of the people use a pressure cooker or instant pot to make dal makhani.
+We don’t have that luxury in the current time so most people use a pressure cooker or instant pot to make dal makhani.

 This dish is made with two main lentils – whole black lentil (urad dal) and red kidney bean (rajma) which are cooked with onions, tomatoes, garlic, spices and lots of butter and cream.